 Black History Month 2023 with Joan Myers-Harrison

 During Black History Month, communities come together to celebrate, educate and better understand the traditions, achievements, struggles, and sacrifices of the Black Community.
-Joan Myers-Harrison, a Resource Nurse in the Cancer Care Clinic at Humber River Hospital, provided her opinions on the importance of Black History and ways in which others can celebrate and commemorate the Black Community.
+Joan Myers-Harrison, a Resource Nurse in the Cancer Care Clinic at Humber River Health, provided her opinions on the importance of Black History and ways in which others can celebrate and commemorate the Black Community.

 Tell us about your role.

 I have been working in the Oncology Department at Humber since 2002.
 I truly believe this is where my passion lies.
 As a Resource Nurse, I have many responsibilities.
 The most important of these responsibilities include ensuring the safety of our patients and that they have a positive experience during their time at Humber.
 In regard to our staff, I play a large role in working to provide a safe and supportive environment for our team.

 What does Black History mean to you?